 Serve Washington Grants - In 2021, United Way of Benton & Franklin Counties completed the last five months of its planning grant with AmeriCorps/Serve WA and successfully won an operational grant for \$224,674 to support the launch of a lunchtime mentoring program in local middle schools during the 2021-2022 school year.
-As a result of the operational grant, and the supplemental funding noted below, 15 AmeriCorps members were hired and trained.
+As a result of the operational grant 15 AmeriCorps members were hired and trained.
 They connect with an average of 350 students, in 11 middle schools, on a weekly basis.